 Having a fitness regimen can help you maintain a healthy weight and help improve your overall health.
 There’s lots of evidence to show that incorporating some movement and exercise into your day can help lower your risk of chronic diseases like heart disease, diabetes, and some cancers.
-Zachary Lott, MSN, ARNP, AGACNP-BC, and the team at Nexus HealthSpan in Corona del Mar and Lake Forest, California, can help you with exercise planning and provide guidance.
+Zachary Lott, MSN, ARNP, AGACNP-BC, and the team at Nexus HealthSpan in Lake Forest, California, can help you with exercise planning and provide guidance.
 Use the online tool or call the office today to schedule an appointment.

 You don’t have to be an athlete to reap the benefits of exercise.
 Incorporating some movement into your day, such as going for a walk with a friend, can help.
 Physical fitness may:

 Regular exercise can benefit anyone at any age, and you can get started right away.

 It can be hard to fit exercise into your life.
 But with some planning and guidance from a healthcare provider, you will find ways to fit in exercise regardless of your schedule.
 Even starting small, like taking the stairs instead of the elevator, parking the car farther away from your destination, or taking a walk each night after dinner, can help.